 We are aiming to secure a sufficient level of surplus income from the Events Programme to fund a new dedicated 0.4 FTE Events Co-ordinator post for Abergavenny Museum & Castle by the end of year 3.
 This role will be critical if the events programme is to become sustainable, therefore grant support will be sought to fund the first 3 years of delivery.
 The post will be supported by a limited number of occasional staff and volunteers.

-Initial surpluses will be used to repay the loan and longer term will be provide an income generation opportunity for the museum service.
+Financial surpluses provide an income generation opportunity for the museum service.